-From 13 February to 4 March 2006, 26 scientists from 10 nations have worked in the IODP Bremen Core Repository.
-They analysed 632 metres of cores, which contain fossil corals.The cores were drilled last October and November off Tahiti island during a very extensive geoscientific research expedition – Expedition 310 Tahiti-Sea Level, operated by ESO.
-By examining the corals with unprecedented accuracy the IODP research team learn more about the timing and course of global sea-level changes since the climax of the last ice age 20,000 years ago.
-This may help understand present and future sea-level rise related to global warming.
+From 13 February to 4 March 2006, 26 scientists from 10 nations worked in the IODP Bremen Core Repository to analyse 632 metres of cores, which contain fossil corals.
+These cores were drilled in October and November 2005 off Tahiti island during a very extensive geoscientific research expedition – Expedition 310 Tahiti-Sea Level, operated by ESO.
+By examining the corals with unprecedented accuracy, the IODP research team learn more about the timing and course of global sea-level changes since the climax of the last ice age 20,000 years ago.
+The scientific data help understand present and future sea-level rise related to global warming.
 The scientists also expect the corals to provide information on sea-surface temperature changes, especially the ones related to climatic anomalies like El Niño / Southern Oscillation events during that period.

-The Co-chief Scientists of the expedition, Gilbert Camoin (ECORD, CEREGE) and Yasufumi Iryu (Tohoku University, Japan) have presented the results of their exciting investigations during an international media conference on 2 March 2006, at the University of Bremen.A press release was issued prior to the media conference.
-As a result a number of on-line news sites published the release.
+The Co-chief Scientists of the expedition, Gilbert Camoin (ECORD, CEREGE) and Yasufumi Iryu (Tohoku University, Japan), have presented the results of their exciting investigations during an international media conference on 2 March 2006, at the University of Bremen.
+As a result a number of online news sites published the release.